Great European Journey

-June 30 — Mannheim for Heidelberg
+Day 5 — Mannheim for Heidelberg

-July 1 — Strasbourg, France
+Day 6 — Strasbourg, France

 The lively Alsatian city of Strasbourg fuses the Old and New Europe.
-The Old City, a UNESCO World Heritage site, is a treasure trove of medieval houses, and the charming Ponts-Couverts, covered bridges flanked by watchtowers at each end, span the picturesque canals.
+The Old City, a World Heritage site, is a treasure trove of medieval houses, and the charming Ponts-Couverts, covered bridges flanked by watchtowers at each end, span the picturesque canals.
 It was in Strasbourg that John Calvin first established a reformed parish.
-See remnants of the Reformation in the beautiful Protestant and Catholic Church of St-Pierre-le-Vieux; and see the graceful sandstone Catholic Cathedral of Notre Dame, a Romanesque-Gothic masterpiece that, according to the poet Goethe, rises “like a most sublime, wide-arching tree of God.”
+See remnants of the Reformation in the beautiful Protestant and Catholic Church of St-Pierre-le-Vieux; see the graceful sandstone Catholic Cathedral of Notre Dame, a Romanesque-Gothic masterpiece that, according to the poet Goethe, rises “like a most sublime, wide-arching tree of God.”

 Stop in the charming resort town of Interlaken, located between Lake Thun and Lake Brienz.
-Here, you will find the perfect vantage point for admiring the towering Jungfrau, an imposing summit in the Bernese Alps known as the “Top of Europe.”
+Here you will find the perfect vantage point for admiring the towering Jungfrau, an imposing summit in the Bernese Alps known as the “Top of Europe.”